wanchoorohan/UnifiedConnector2606/02-getting-started.md

 **Add required dependencies:**
 3. Make sure your app includes Community Commons 11.4 or higher and the Encryption module.
 These are both available from the Marketplace.

-**Clean up obsolete modules:**
-4. If you're upgrading from an earlier version, remove these modules that are no longer needed:
-   - OIDC SSO
-   - User Commons
-   - Mx Model Reflection
-   - ObjectHandling
-   - Teamcenter Toolkit (now merged into TcConnector)

 **Configure security:**
-5. Assign the `TcConnector.User` role to the relevant user roles in your app's security settings. **Important**: The Administrator role now only has access to Teamcenter Configuration.
+4. Assign the `TcConnector.User` role to the relevant user roles in your app's security settings. **Important**: The Administrator role now only has access to Teamcenter Configuration.
 For all integration work, use the User role.
-6. Click "Update Security" in Studio Pro to refresh entity access rules.
+5. Click "Update Security" in Studio Pro to refresh entity access rules.

 **Set up navigation:**
-7. Add Teamcenter Connector navigation items to your app's navigation menu or home page so users can access the integration features.
+6. Add Teamcenter Connector navigation items to your app's navigation menu or home page so users can access the integration features.

 **Enable React client:**
-8. Make sure the React client is enabled in your app settings (Project → Settings → Runtime).
+7. Make sure the React client is enabled in your app settings (Project → Settings → Runtime).
 This is required for the Web Extension UI to work properly.

 **What you've installed:**
 Once complete, you'll have: